MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

 Cesar is someone who has provided a little heaven for Mexican food lovers in Dalston.
 He’s not only offering us authentic Mexican food but a place where people can go and feel a little bit of México.
 Inspired by his Father’s love for London and by his Mother’s fantastic cooking skills, he came to London with the idea of creating a place where he could share his love for Mexican food.
 Cesar is very proud of where Mezcal Cantina is now.
 He’s proud to be able to support the Mexican community in London and the many awards they have under their belt.
 He’s made Mezcal Cantina a place where everyone can go, from locals to personalities such as Jeremy Corbyn, to enjoy great food and have a good time.

-Mezcal Cantina started as a school project while Cesar was studying a Restaurant Management degree.
+Mezcal Cantina started as a school project while Cesar was studying for a Restaurant Management degree.
 He thought of a place where he could provide an authentic Mexican experience.
 He thought of the logo, decoration, food, drinks and more.
 When the time was right and after gaining experience working in many restaurants, he opened Mezcal.
 Cesar is the best example that hard work can turn ideas and dreams into reality.

 What Sets Mezcal Apart

-Cesar has made sure that Mezcal is a lot of what he first hoped on that school project.
-An informal venue with great food and great ambiance.
+Cesar has made sure that Mezcal is a lot of what he first hopped on that school project.
+An informal venue with great food and great ambience.
 Mezcal has become a reunion point, a place to hold events, and a favourite to have parties in.
 The menu changes seasonally and is always inspired by people from all over Mexico.
 Cesar embraces the changes on the menu and sees it as an opportunity to show the immense variety of Mexican food.
 They put special attention to their drinks menu too, they offer over 30 types of Margaritas.
-With the new delivery service, there is no excuse to not enjoy of their food.
+With the new delivery service, there is no excuse to not enjoy their food.

 You Should Try